Autism Spectrum Disorder - Overview

 Environmental Factors

-Although genetics is a major factor, environmental triggers also play a crucial role.
+While genetics are the primary factor, environmental triggers also play a crucial role.
 Exposure to certain substances during pregnancy has been shown to increase risk:

 • Maternal infections: bacterial or viral infections during mid-pregnancy (e.g., rubella, cytomegalovirus)

-• Toxin exposure: exposure to pesticides or industrial chemicals by the mother
+• Toxin exposure: pregnant women exposed to pesticides or industrial chemicals

-• Prematurity and low birth weight: premature infants born before 32 weeks have a 4-fold increased risk
+• Premature birth and low birth weight: risk increases fourfold for babies born before 32 weeks

 Symptoms